alexferrer/xplane_thermals/README.md

 UPDATE
 -----

+- First update for Python 3, working but still work in progress..
 - New branch for Python 3+ development (Work in process) :
 - https://forums.x-plane.org/index.php?/forums/topic/225976-xppython3-v312-now-available/
 - https://xppython3.readthedocs.io/en/stable/

 - Loading CSV hotspots from https://thermal.kk7.ch/ added.
 Download your fav. thermal hotspots and put the hotspot.csv into your X-plane root directory